Weipa: Economy

 The present town was constructed mainly by Comalco (now called Rio Tinto), a large aluminium company, which began making trial shipments of bauxite to Japan in 1962.
 A railway was constructed to transport the ore from the mine at Andoom to the export facility at Lorim Point.
 Weipa bauxite mine is among the world's largest.
 Using figures from 2006, Reuters reported that it ranked third in the world, with capacity and production at 15.5 and 16.1 million tonnes respectively.

 Education

 There are two schools in Weipa.

 The Western Cape College is a government co-educational school; it provides early childhood (kindergarten), primary and secondary schooling.
 It is on the corner of Central and Eastern Avenues in Rocky Point.
 In 2015, the school had an enrolment of 1,073 students with 93 teachers (90 full-time equivalent).

-St Joseph's Parish School is a Roman Catholic co-educational primary school at 2 Boundary Road, Rocky Point.
-Opened in 2016, the school only offered enrolment in years P–3 but expected to be able to offer enrollment across all primary levels (P–6) in 2018.
+St Joseph's Parish School is a Roman Catholic co-educational primary school (Prep–6) at 2 Boundary Road, Rocky Point.